vistadataproject/documents/README.md

 ## Features

-__VISTA Data Project is a new purely data-centric approach to viewing VISTA's data__.
-In a data-centric approach one first comprehensively exposes all the data, which exposes the fact that VISTA has a data model.
-Up to this point this data model has not been surfaced, appreciated, nor taken advantage of.
+__The VISTA Data Project is a new purely data-centric approach to VISTA's data__.
+In a data-centric approach one first *comprehensively exposes all the data*. __This exposes the fact that VISTA has a data model__.
+It has been there for 35 years.
+But up until now, this model has not been surfaced nor taken advantage of.

 *The new and unique features for VISTA that a Master VISTA Data Model (MVDM) will provide include:*